paragmajithia/iceberg-spark/README.md

 This is sample demo to show use of spark and apache ice-berg.
 Sample scripts under "scripts" folder would:
 - Create iceberg tables under .\warehouse directory
-- Update iceberg schema and shoe the reflection of same in query result
+- Update iceberg schema and show the reflection of same in query result
 - Change Partition of existing tables to see updated partition for newly inserted data
 - Snapshot based queries on iceberg tables